sobkowiak/experienced-integration-labs/code/06_homework-assignment/core/readme.md

           mvn clean install

-    - Next locate the `core` folder and build it using the above command
+    - Next locate the `core` folder and build it using the above command.
+This will build all of the projects below it including:

+      - Artifacts - which has all of the files necessary for starting the web services.
+      - Services  - which has the NextGate test server and an OSGi service connection pool to the AMQ broker
+      - Inbound   - which runs a REST server and sends the message to a broker
+      - Xlate     - which translates the message from the Person format to the NextGate format
+      - Outbound  - which reads the final message from the broker and sends it to the NextGate sever
+      - Features  - which builds a features file for easy installation of the entire project on Fuse

 1. Deploy on Fuse